 NewsAviation

-In a historic move that will reshape the future of aviation, the world’s most iconic supersonic airplane, Concorde is poised to fly again by 2026, 50 years after the historic first flight that changed the history of aviation forever
+In a historic move that will reshape the future of aviation, the world’s most iconic supersonic airplane, Concorde is poised to fly again in 2026, 50 years after the historic first flight that changed the history of aviation forever

 Concorde returns: A Supersonic Icon Prepares for Takeoff Once Again